Pabblusansky/Pelegram/README.md

     ✔️ Message Status: Track if your messages are sent, delivered, and read.

-    ✏️ Edit & Delete Messages: Easily edit or delete your messages.
+    ✏️ Edit & Delete Messages: Easily correct mistakes by editing your messages or remove them entirely.

     ↪️ Message Forwarding: Seamlessly forward messages from one chat to another, keeping the original sender's context.

+    💬 Threaded Replies: Reply to messages with a quote of the original for context.
+Tap the quote to jump to the original message.

     🖼️ User Profiles & Avatars: Personalize your profile and see others' avatars.
 Clickable names and avatars to view profiles.